davenaylor/postie/readme.txt

   Gen: New News

   The system will post that in General.
-Note you must turn on the "Match short category" setting for this to work.
+Note you must turn on the "Match short category" setting for this to work (on by default).

 * All of the above also applies if you put the category in brackets []
 * Using [] or you can post to multiple categories at once